PacoReinaCampo/OpenNN/lifecycle/book/chapters/chapter3.md

 **Importance**: Accurate and comprehensive software requirements are essential for guiding the design process and ensuring that the final product meets all necessary specifications.

-## Software Design Representation Data
+## SOFTWARE DESIGN REPRESENTATION DATA

 ### Conceptual Design Data